 - Injuries from being subject to “prank and sexual calls” from the JDate.com site,

-- Being billed monthly without her consent.
+- Billing her monthly without her consent, and

 To say the claims are all over the place is a minor understatement.
 Fortunately, the scattershot approach of Ms. Zaltz didn’t matter as JDate put an end to the case by using a clause in its terms and conditions.

 The terms for a website are designed to establish a contractual relationship between the online operator [you] and users.
 Given this, your lawyer should give care to creating terms that will protect the online operator as much as possible.
 In the JDate litigation, the company successfully accomplished this through a “venue” provision.